Miquel Noguer Alonso:

-Prof. Marcos López de Prado is the CIO of True Positive Technologies (TPT), and professor of practice at Cornell University’s School of Engineering.
+Prof. Marcos López de Prado is the Global Head – Quantitative Research & Development, ABU DHABI INVESTMENT AUTHORITY (ADIA), and professor of practice at Cornell University’s School of Engineering.
 He has over 20 years of experience developing investment strategies with the help of machine learning algorithms and supercomputers.
 He launched TPT after he sold some of his patents to AQR Capital Management, where he was a principal and AQR’s first head of machine learning.
 Marcos also founded and led Guggenheim Partners’ Quantitative Investment Strategies business, where he managed up to $13 billion in assets, and delivered an audited risk-adjusted return (information ratio) of 2.3.

 William J. Kelly:

 William (Bill) J. Kelly is the CEO of the CAIA Association.
 Bill has been a frequent industry speaker, writer, and commentator on alternative investment topics around the world since taking the leadership role at the CAIA Association in January, 2014.
 Previously, Bill was the CEO of Boston Partners and one of seven founding partners of the predecessor firm, Boston Partners Asset Management which, prior to a majority interest being sold to Robeco Group in Rotterdam in 2002, was an employee-owned